 Enrollment is limited to first-year students who are interested in science or premedical study, who are recommended to begin with either MATH 105 or MATH 111 (Intensive), and who are enrolled in a Mathematics course but not in CHEM 151.

 Admission with consent of the instructor.
 Fall semester.
 Professor S. George and Postdoctoral Fellow J. Hebda.2016-17: Not offered

 An introduction to the evolution, ecology, and behavior of organisms and how these relate to the diversity of life.
 Following a discussion of the core components of evolutionary theory, we'll examine how evolutionary processes have shaped morphological, anatomical, physiological, and behavioral adaptations in organisms that solve many of life's problems, ranging from how to find or acquire food and avoid being eaten, to how to attract and locate mates, and how to optimize reproduction throughout a lifetime.
 We'll relate and compare characteristics of animals, plants, fungi, protists, and bacteria, examining how and why these organisms have arrived at various solutions to life's problems.
 Laboratory exercises will complement lectures and will involve field experiments on natural selection and laboratory studies of vertebrates, invertebrates, bacteria, and plants.
 Four classroom hours and three laboratory hours per week.

 Spring semester.
-Professors Clotfelter and Miller, and Lab Coordinator Emerson.2016-17: Not offered
+Professors Clotfelter and Miller, and Lab Coordinator Emerson.2016-17: Offered in Spring 2017

 A study of the development of animals, leading to the formulation of the principles of development, and including an introduction to experimental embryology and developmental physiology, anatomy, developmental genetics and "evo-devo".
 Four classroom hours per week.